ORLANDO, Fla. - Hurricanes, which are sometimes scary for adults, can potentially be a terrifying experience for children, but they don’t have to be.

 “It helps kids have control and they're getting themselves and their families prepared for the situation,” she said.

-Though counting them in on the preparations can help you get them prepared way ahead of time, it’s the last-minute running around ahead of a storm that is particularly stressful for children, according to Moorjani.
+Though counting them in on the preparations can help you get them ready way ahead of time, it’s the last-minute running around ahead of a storm that is particularly stressful for children, according to Moorjani.

 “I think that is where kids can see a lot of the anxiety, if they are with their families as they are going to the stores and they see the kind of craziness that's happening when people are grabbing water and other items,” Moorjani said.